 The right fertility center in Poland

 Poland, with its 38 million inhabitants, has been a member of the European Union since 2004.
-With regard to assisted reproduction, the country can look back on many years of experience: As early as 1987, the first child was born in Poland with the help of IVF .
+But its assisted reproduction journey began many years before this.
+As early as 1987, the first child was born in Poland with the help of IVF .

 Facts and figures about fertility centers in Poland

 Fertility treatments in Poland are often significantly cheaper than in neighboring European countries.
-At the same time, many centers offer a quality standard that is on par with the rest of the EU, which can be seen, for example, in the average pregnancy rates .
+Whilst, many centers offer a quality standard that is on par with the rest of the EU, this is seen in the similarity betwene average pregnancy rates .

 This is partly due to the fact that childless couples in Poland receive extensive support from the state.
 In July 2013, the Polish Ministry of Health initiated a program whereby up to 100% of the cost of a maximum of 4 IVF cycles in childless Polish couples is covered .
 This has further contributed to the development of reproductive medicine in the country.